 - A lightweight blanket for blocking light, keeping baby warm, whatever.

 - Infant Tylenol, Motrin, whatever works for teething for you.

 - If your babies have started solids, bring anything they can have.
 Fun, not super messy snacks are ideal.
-We did puffs, yogis, Happy Baby squeezes, cheerios, apple slices, Annie’s bunnies, apple sauce, Z bars, sippy cup for water or juice on the plane
+We did Puffs, Yogis, Happy Baby squeezes, cheerios, apple slices, apple sauce, sippy cup for water or juice on the plane

 - Tablet.
-We don’t follow all of the regular rules while on a flight.
-With that said, our kids had very little interest in tablets or shows as infants, but we might be able to distract them for 10 minutes with Little Baby Bum.
+We are SUPER lax with tablet time in this situation.
+With that said, as infants, our kids had very little interest in tablets or shows.
+But we might be able to distract them for 10 minutes with Little Baby Bum.
 Every minute counts. 😂 We did not use headphones.
 We just turned the volume up a bit so they could hear.
 Perhaps we were annoying our neighbors on the flight, but it’s better than the sound of a crying baby.
 And honestly, the plane is so noisy, I don’t think anyone else could hear it.

 Surviving the Flight

 My Twins’ Disastrous First Flight